opentargets/OnToma/README.md

 OnToma supports the mapping of two kinds of entities: labels (e.g. `brachydactyly`) and ids (e.g. `OMIM:112500`).

+OnToma includes a NER (**Named Entity Recognition**) module for extracting clean entity names from raw text labels.
+This is useful when your data contains dosages, drug forms, or other text that needs preprocessing.
+To use NER features, see [NER Module Documentation](src/ontoma/ner/README.md).

 OnToma currently has modules to generate lookup tables from the following datasources:
 - Open Targets disease, target, and drug indices
 - Disease curation tables with the `SEMANTIC_TAG` and `PROPERTY_VALUE` fields